Welcome and thank you for coming to the 2021 MPCDB AGM and supporting the community.

 This point needs to be made very clearly.
 Everyone of these projects relies upon collaboration.
 Good, traditional, plain old cooperation.
 People working together.

-Without Gidarjil, the SQW trainees would not have been here and done the remarkable work they have in Mt.
-Perry.
+Without Gidarjil, the SQW trainees would not have been here and done the remarkable work they have on the Mountain and Mt.
+Perry itself.

 Without the Mens Shed, the Melbourne Tram would not be here and present one of the greatest opportunities this town has seen for years.